 A popular partial option used by many organizations is to employ an easy button.
 There are products and services on the market today that pose as third-party information security risk management tools, but only address one or two parts of information security risk.
-The most popular of these easy buttons are threat monitoring tools, security ratings tools based on external and/or internal vulnerability(ish) scans, and continuous monitoring solutions.
+The most popular of these easy buttons are threat monitoring tools, security rating tools based on external and/or internal vulnerability(ish) scans, and continuous monitoring solutions.

 Each of these tools are good at addressing one part of information security risk— most often external technical risks.